liulixiang1988/liulixiang1988/README.md

 Hi!
 My name is Lixiang Liu
 ===================================================================================================================================

-🔭 I’m currently working on Microsoft and focusing on AI system-related engineering work.
+🔭 I’m currently working for Microsoft and focusing on AI system-related engineering work.

 * 🌍  I'm based in China
 * ✉️  You can contact me at [liulixiang1988@gmail.com](mailto:liulixiang1988@gmail.com)